-Several models have demonstrated external photoevaporation is efficient in depleting disc masses on timescales much shorter than their estimated lifetimes of $\sim \SI{10}{Myr}$ \citep[e.g.][]{scally2001, adams2006, fatuzzo2008, haworth2016}, even in low radiation fields \citep{facchini2016, kim2016, haworth2017}.
-Because external photoevaporation is caused by massive stars in the vicinity of the discs, the extent of its effects depends on the density of the stellar region and the number of massive stars in the surroundings.
-Even in high density regions ($\mathrm{N}_* \gtrsim 10^4$ pc$^{-3}$) the disc mass-loss rates caused by external photoevaporation are orders of magnitude higher than those caused by dynamical truncations \citep{winter2018a, winter2019a, concha-ramirez2019a}. \citet{concha-ramirez2021} show that, in regions of local stellar densities $\mathrm{N}_* > 100 \mathrm{\ pc}^{-3}$, external photoevaporation can evaporate up to 90\% of circumstellar discs within \SI{2.0}{Myr}.
-In low density regions ($\sim 10 \mathrm{\ M}_{\odot} \mathrm{\ pc}^{-3}$), only $\sim 60\%$ of discs are evaporated within the same timescale. \citet{winter2020a} model a region comparable to the central molecular zone of the Milky Way (surface density $\Sigma_0 = 10^3 \mathrm{\ M}_{\odot} \mathrm{\ pc}^{-2}$) and find that external photoevaporation destroys 90\% of circumstellar discs within \SI{1.0}{Myr}.
-In regions of lower density ($\Sigma_0 = 12 \mathrm{\ M}_{\odot} \mathrm{\ pc}^{-2}$) they find a mean disc dispersion timescale of \SI{3.0}{Myr}.
+Several models have demonstrated that external photoevaporation is efficient in depleting disc masses on timescales much shorter than their estimated lifetimes of $\sim 10$\,Myr \citep[e.g.][]{scally2001, adams2006, fatuzzo2008, haworth2016}, even in low radiation fields \citep{facchini2016, kim2016, haworth2017}.
+Because external photoevaporation is caused by massive stars in the vicinity, the extent of its effect depends on the density of the stellar region and the number of massive stars in the surroundings.
+In high-density regions ($\mathrm{N}_* \gtrsim 10^4$ pc$^{-3}$) where the stellar population follows a well-sampled IMF, the disc mass-loss rates caused by external photoevaporation are orders of magnitude higher than those caused by dynamical truncations \citep{winter2018a, winter2019a, concha-ramirez2019a}. \citet{concha-ramirez2021} show that, in regions of local stellar densities $\mathrm{N}_* > 100 \mathrm{\ pc}^{-3}$, external photoevaporation can evaporate up to 90\% of circumstellar discs within 2.0\,Myr.
+In low density regions ($\sim 10 \mathrm{\ M}_{\odot} \mathrm{\ pc}^{-3}$), only $\sim 60\%$ of discs are evaporated within the same timescale. \citet{winter2020a} model a region comparable to the central molecular zone of the Milky Way (surface density $\Sigma_0 = 10^3 \mathrm{\ M}_{\odot} \mathrm{\ pc}^{-2}$) and find that external photoevaporation destroys 90\% of circumstellar discs within 1.0\,Myr.
+In regions of lower density ($\Sigma_0 = 12 \mathrm{\ M}_{\odot} \mathrm{\ pc}^{-2}$) they find a mean disc dispersal timescale of 3.0\,Myr.
 Similar results are obtained by \citet{nicholson2019} who find that external photoevaporation destroys 50\% of discs within \SI{1.0}{Myr} in regions of density $\sim 100 \mathrm{\ M}_{\odot} \mathrm{\ pc}^{-3}$, and within \SI{2.0}{Myr} in regions of density $\sim 10 \mathrm{\ M}_{\odot} \mathrm{\ pc}^{-3}$.